rmccrear/codex-lv3-may-2025/week5/kata/KATA_ASSIGNMENT.md

 **Q: Can I edit my video?**
 A: Light editing is okay (trim beginning/end), but don't cut out the coding process.
 (I recommend you don't waste your time editing unless you'd like to share with your network outside of class.)

+**Q: Do I need to record multiple perfect takes?**
+A: No!
+Use your first or second attempt.
+Even if you make mistakes, if you can fix them during the recording, that's perfect.
+We want to see your real problem-solving process.

+**Q: Do I have to talk while I'm coding?**
+A: No!
+You can choose to either talk while coding OR code first then explain afterward.
+Both approaches work great - pick what feels most comfortable for you.

 **Q: What if my kata is very short (like Kata 1)?**
 A: Great!
 Spend more time explaining concepts in depth and discussing variations.